13 Women Who Made Scientific History

-Prior to the 20th century, many of the most notable women who practiced science were the wives and sisters of male scientists.
-Scientists like Marie-Anne Paulze Lavoisier and Caroline Herschel acted as unpaid, often unrecognized collaborators.
+Before then, many of the most notable women who practiced science were the wives and sisters of male scientists.
+Scientists like Marie-Anne Paulze Lavoisier and Caroline Herschel served as unpaid, often uncredited collaborators.

 Even well into the 20th century, scientists like Alice Ball, who developed a treatment for leprosy, and Rosalind Franklin, who played a central role in discovering the structure of DNA, did not receive credit for their work.

 While the number of female scientists today is far higher than it was just a century ago, women still have a long way to go.
 UNESCO reports that women make up less than 30% of researchers around the world.
 Fortunately, professional organizations such as the Association for Women in Science and scholarships for women continue to help women pursue scientific careers.

 The following 13 women shaped the field of science through their hard work and determination.